 Classes in the namespace have access to the Active Directory

-Classes here handles the functionality of GDI+ graphics
+Classes here handle the functionality of GDI+ graphics

 Classes handle the advanced-level vector graphics and two-dimensional functionality